 Year 9

-In Year 9, the department of English look to raise the level of challenge compared to previous years.
+In Year 9, the department of English continue to raise the level of challenge compared to previous years.
 Sequentially, students take the specific focus areas of previous years and begin to look at texts in more depth by analysing language and structure simultaneously.
-Students start the year with studying a 19th Century novel for an entire term by either studying ‘A Christmas Carol’ by Charles Dickens or H.G.
-Wells’ ‘The War of the Worlds,’ ensuring that students are exposed to a higher level of challenge in language and starting to explore writers’ intended messages and meanings.
-Students then move onto examining ‘Romeo and Juliet’ by William Shakespeare – the first tragedy play that students look at in KS3.
-Year 9 then begins to focus on the creative side of writing with the unit ‘Using Rhetoric,’ a half-term that is dedicated to writing persuasively in a variety of styles including letters, articles and speeches.
+Students start the year with studying a 19th Century story, ensuring that students are exposed to a higher level of challenge in language and starting to explore writers’ intended messages and meanings.
+Students then move onto the creative side of writing with the unit ‘Using Rhetoric,’ a half-term that is dedicated to writing persuasively in a variety of styles including letters, articles and speeches.
 In this unit, students are given the opportunity to write to anyone in the UK with a free posted letter – in recent previous years, students have received responses from the likes of David Attenborough, J.K.
 Rowling, David Walliams, Tottenham Hotspurs Football Club and even the Queen!
-To end KS3, students imagine both a utopian and dystopian future with a creative writing scheme of learning, drawing on extracts from texts such as ‘The Hunger Games,’ ‘The Handmaid’s Tale’ and ‘1984’ to inspire pieces based on dystopian worlds.
+Our focus then switches to examining ‘Romeo and Juliet’ by William Shakespeare – the first tragedy play that students look at in KS3 – before an emphasis on ‘British Poetry’ that takes in classic poetry by the likes of Blake, Wordsworth and Rossetti, but also exposing students to the modern world of poetry with local poets from Derby such as Jamie Thrasivoulou (a passionate fan of Derby County) and discussing the rise of poetry on social media.
+We then progress onto our ‘Speaking and Listening’ unit with a more advanced and nuanced study of skills in oracy, this time with a theme of national and global issues that affect students, before ending KS3 with a creative writing unit titled ‘The Future’.
+For this, students imagine both a utopian and dystopian future with a creative writing scheme of learning, drawing on extracts from texts such as ‘The Hunger Games,’ ‘The Handmaid’s Tale’ and ‘1984’ to inspire a final piece of writing based on dystopian worlds.
+The final ‘End of Year Exam,’ like with Year 7 and Year 8, concludes the year by revisiting key topics from the course of the year in addition to measuring the ability of students in technical accuracy for English.

 Our Accelerated Reader scheme also continues for Year 9 students, with reading ages tracked and intervention put into place where students have reading ages significantly below expectations.